Shippable/docs/sources/platform/integration/tripub.md

 # Joyent Triton Integration

-Available under the Integration Family: **deploy**

-`Joyent Triton` Integration is used to connect Shippable DevOps Assembly Lines platform to Joyent Triton Container Service to deploy Docker-based applications.
+The [Joyent Triton](https://www.joyent.com/triton/compute) Integration is used to connect Shippable DevOps Assembly Lines platform to Joyent Triton Container Service to deploy Docker-based applications.

+## Adding account integration

-You can create this from the integrations page by following instructions here: [Adding an account integration](/platform/management/integrations/#adding-an-account-integration).
+You can add this account integration by following steps on the [Adding an account integration](/platform/management/integrations/#adding-an-account-integration) page.

-This is the information you would require to create this integration:
+Here is the information you need to create this integration:

+* **Integration Family** -- **deploy**
+* **Integration type** -- **Joyent Triton Public Cloud**
-* **Name** -- friendly name for the integration
+* **Name** -- choose a friendly name for the integration
 * **Username** -- Username to login to Mesos master VM
 * **Validity Period** -- Certificate validity in number of days

-## Resources that use this Integration
-Resources are the building blocks of assembly lines and some types of resources refer to integrations by their names.
-The following resource types can be created with a `Joyent Triton` integration.
+## Usage in Assembly Lines

+The Joyent Triton integration can be used in the following [resources](/platform/workflow/resource/overview/):

 * [cluster](/platform/workflow/resource/cluster)
 * [integration](/platform/workflow/resource/integration)